 - Co-lead any presentation to the Board of Education.

-Assistant Superintendent for Curriculum and Instruction will:
+Assistant Superintendent and District Director of Curriculum & Instruction will:

 - Coordinate plans for curriculum and program review